 Spawning three big screen adaptations, none of which capture its profound humanity, Richard Matheson’s I Am Legend isn’t just a pulpy sci-fi yarn about a world overrun with vampires.
 It’s also a twisted Robinson Crusoe pastiche, a post-nuclear reinterpretation of Gothic tropes, and the rousing tale of a man coming to terms with his species’ mortality.
 To me, though, the 1954 novella constitutes first and foremost an expression of modernist sensibilities at their most poetic.

 For obvious reasons, most entries in the post-apocalyptic genre portray the end of humanity as a bad thing.
-However, Matheson understands that man plays only a bit part in a larger, equally wondrous cosmic process.
+However, Matheson takes a different tact in I Am Legend, inviting us to consider that man plays only a bit part in a larger, equally wondrous cosmic process.
 This view resembles that of the Mayans, whose circular calendars signal the start of a new cycle in 2012, not the end of the world.
 According to their culture, everything comes full circle, you see, including tongue-in-cheek collective Web articles.